Sunshine's Secondary ESL Studio

 Simply asking students to “talk” in English is rarely enough.

-Many B2 learners can craft thoughtful written responses, but the temptation is to let them read those sentences aloud and call it speaking practice.
-Unfortunately, that approach doesn’t build real fluency.
+Many B2 learners can write thoughtful responses, but reading those aloud doesn’t build real fluency.

 What students truly need are on-the-spot speaking opportunities.

 Strong B2 ESL speaking activities go beyond surface-level conversation.
-They help students develop academic language, practice expressing opinions, and gain confidence sharing ideas.
+They help students develop academic language and confidence.

-One of the most effective ways to support this growth is by building predictable speaking routines into your classroom so students regularly practice discussion and conversation.
+One of the most effective ways to support this is by building predictable routines: How to Build ESL Speaking Activities

 B2 ESL Speaking Activities That Work in Real Classrooms